Behavioral economics: Biases and fallacies

 The hot hand fallacy is the opposite of the gambler's fallacy.
-It is when an individual believes that an event that has occurred frequently in the past is more likely to occur again in the future such that the streak will continue.
-This fallacy is particularly common within sport.
+It is the belief that an event that has occurred often in the past is more likely to occur again in the future such that the streak will continue.
+This fallacy is particularly common within sports.
 For example, if a football team has consistently won the last few games they have participated in, then it is often said that they are 'on form' and thus, it is expected that the football team will maintain their winning streak.